alex-karpenko/http-dragonfly/README.md

 ***Important notes:***

-> - Target and responses context's variables are undefined in response context for strategies like `*_override` because there is no response target exists.
+> - Target and responses context's variables are undefined in response context for strategies like `*_override` because
+    there is no response target exists.
-> - Each context includes context of previous stage: request includes application, target includes request, response includes target (except above note).
+> - Each context includes context of previous stage: request includes application, target includes request, response
+    includes target (except above note).
-> - Using of OS environment variables is restricted to specified mask to avoid including of all app environment to the context and unintentional exposing of the run-time environment state.
+> - Using of OS environment variables is restricted to specified mask to avoid including of all app environment to the
+    context and unintentional exposing of the run-time environment state.
-> - If context variable is not defined and there is no default value in the expression, then error won't be raised, and variable won't be substituted, and the whole expression will be left as it is.
+> - If context variable is not defined and there is no default value in the expression, then error won't be raised, and
+    variable won't be substituted, and the whole expression will be left as it is.
-> - There are some special cases where context variables can't be used and will be ignored (lft as is), see notes in particular configuration sections.
+> - There are some special cases where context variables can't be used and will be ignored (lft as is), see notes in
+    particular configuration sections.

 Variables substitution stages:

-- `application` context applies to whole config file just after loading before parsing and validating.
+- `application` context applies to a whole config file just after loading before parsing and validating.
 - `request` context applies to each request after receiving before headers and body transformations.
 - `target` context applies to its target before target's headers, body and URL transformation.
 - `response` context applies during a response override process before headers and body transformation.